infojunkie/infojunkie/README.md

 Hello! :wave:

 My name is Karim Ratib.
-I consider myself a software "craftsman", combining programmer, architect, tinkerer, learner, speculator, etc.
+I consider myself a software "craftsman", combining professional programmer, architect, tinkerer, learner, speculator, etc.

 I'm also a lifelong music fan, learner and player.
 This will often show up on in my repos as well.